 Linda Greenhouse is Joseph Goldstein Lecturer in Law at Yale Law School.
 She writes an opinion column on the Supreme Court and law for The New York Times.
-Her new book, Just a Journalist, will be published in the fall.
-(April 2017)
+Her new book, Just a Journalist, will be published in October.
+(October 2017)

 “Keep the Damned Women Out”: The Struggle for Coeducation